Ultrahackathon/donator/project_plan.md

 Which tech/API's were used with it and how?

+We're creating a mobile application which is built with React and PhoneGap.
+This application has an Elixir backend with MongoDB as our data storage solution.
-We decided to use Elixir at our backend.
-For database we used MongoDB.
-With this combination we expect to get best ability for scaling.
-We use Facebook, Twitter, Google and GtiHub APIs for authentication.
-Foursquare APIs we used for locations.
+With this combination we are looking at the best ability for scaling to the applications needs.
+We use Facebook, Twitter, Google and GitHub APIs for authentication of users.
+Foursquare APIs are used for locations and check-ins.

 How did you benefit from Ultrahack-coaching or new talent recruits during Ultrahack?